veridonia/whitepaper/Whitepaper.md

 Veridonia implements a sophisticated throttling system that regulates users' ability to post and comment based on their ELO ratings:

 - **Rate Limiting:** Users with lower ELO ratings face greater restrictions on how frequently they can post content or comment.
-This throttling mechanism scales dynamically with ELO scores, and users with particularly low reputation may be limited to posting only once per hour, per day, or even per week, depending on the severity of their low ELO.
+This throttling mechanism scales dynamically with ELO scores, and users with particularly low rating may be limited to posting only once per hour, per day, or even per week, depending on the severity of their low ELO.
 - **Cooldown Periods:** After posting or commenting, users experience a mandatory cooldown period before they can contribute again.
 The duration of this cooldown is inversely proportional to their ELO rating.
 - **Progressive Relaxation:** As users demonstrate consistent quality contributions and their ELO increases, throttling restrictions are gradually relaxed, allowing for more frequent participation.

 The throttling mechanism serves several critical functions:

-1. **Quality Control:** By limiting the volume of content from users with lower reputation scores, the system naturally elevates the average quality of visible content.
+1. **Quality Control:** By limiting the volume of content from users with lower rating scores, the system naturally elevates the average quality of visible content.
 2. **Spam Prevention:** Rate limiting creates an effective barrier against automated spam and coordinated manipulation attempts.
 3. **Incentivizing Quality:** The direct relationship between contribution privileges and ELO motivates users to focus on thoughtful, community-aligned contributions rather than quantity.
 4. **Self-Regulation:** The system creates a natural self-regulatory environment where users who consistently provide low-quality content have diminished impact on the community.